 Audrey Hepburn

-Audrey Kathleen Hepburn (née Ruston; 4 May 1929 – 20 January 1993) was a British actress.
-Recognised as a film and fashion icon, she was ranked by the American Film Institute as the third-greatest female screen legend from the Classical Hollywood cinema and was inducted into the International Best Dressed Hall of Fame List.
+Audrey Kathleen Hepburn (née Ruston; 4 May 1929 – 20 January 1993) was a British actress and humanitarian.
+Recognised as a film and fashion icon, she was ranked by the American Film Institute as the third-greatest female screen legend from the Classical Hollywood cinema.
+She was inducted into the International Best Dressed Hall of Fame and is one of only a few entertainers who have won competitive Academy, Emmy, Grammy and Tony Awards.

-Hepburn went on to star in a number of successful films such as Sabrina (1954), in which Humphrey Bogart and William Holden compete for her affection; Funny Face (1957), a musical in which she sang her own parts; the drama The Nun's Story (1959); the romantic comedy Breakfast at Tiffany's (1961); the thriller-romance Charade (1963), opposite Cary Grant; and the musical My Fair Lady (1964).
-In 1967, she starred in the thriller Wait Until Dark, receiving Academy Award, Golden Globe and BAFTA nominations.
-After that, Hepburn only occasionally appeared in films, one being Robin and Marian (1976) with Sean Connery.
-Her last recorded performances were in the 1990 documentary television series Gardens of the World with Audrey Hepburn, for which she won a Primetime Emmy Award for Outstanding Individual Achievement – Informational Programming.
+In 1967, Hepburn starred in the thriller Wait Until Dark, receiving Academy Award, Golden Globe and BAFTA nominations.
+After that role, she only occasionally appeared in films, one being Robin and Marian (1976) with Sean Connery.
+Her last recorded performances were in Always (1989), an American romantic fantasy film directed and produced by Steven Spielberg, and the 1990 documentary television series Gardens of the World with Audrey Hepburn, for which she won a Primetime Emmy Award for Outstanding Individual Achievement – Informational Programming.
+Hepburn won three BAFTA Awards for Best British Actress in a Leading Role and BAFTA's Lifetime Achievement Award.
+She also won two Golden Globes and the Cecil B. DeMille Award.
+She was also recipient of a Screen Actors Guild Life Achievement Award and the Special Tony Award.
 In 1994, Hepburn's contributions to a spoken-word recording titled Audrey Hepburn's Enchanted Tales earned her a posthumous Grammy Award for Best Spoken Word Album for Children.
-She stands as one of few entertainers who have won Academy, Emmy, Grammy and Tony Awards.

-Hepburn won three BAFTA Awards for Best British Actress in a Leading Role.
-In recognition of her film career, she received BAFTA's Lifetime Achievement Award, the Golden Globe Cecil B. DeMille Award, the Screen Actors Guild Life Achievement Award and the Special Tony Award.
-Later in life, Hepburn devoted much of her time to UNICEF, to which she had contributed since 1954.
-Between 1988 and 1992, she worked in some of the poorest communities of Africa, South America and Asia.
+Later in life, Hepburn devoted much of her time to charity.
+She contributed to UNICEF, from 1954 onwards.
+Between 1988 and 1992, she worked in some of the poorest communities of Africa, South America, and Asia.
 In December 1992, Hepburn received the US Presidential Medal of Freedom in recognition of her work as a UNICEF Goodwill Ambassador.
-A month later, she died of appendiceal cancer at her home in Tolochenaz, Vaud, Switzerland at the age of 63.
+One month later, Hepburn died of appendix cancer at her home in Tolochenaz, Switzerland.

 -